lowleveldesign/debug-recipes/network/network-faulty-http-requests.md

 Diagnosing HTTP requests
 ========================

-### Find a faulting web server in a farm ###
+### Find a faulty web server in a farm ###

-Let's assume that we have a web farm composed of four IIS servers which serve requests to our application hosted under address: http://test.example.com.
+Let's assume that we have a web farm composed of four IIS servers which serve requests to our application hosted under the address: http://test.example.com.
 One day customers start complaining that sometimes a request to http://test.example.com/test-request is failing.
 Our immediate assumption is that one of our servers is failing.
-The script below may be used to sent a request to all the servers at once:
+The script below may be used to sent a request to all the servers at once and find the faulty one:

 ```powershell
 @("192.168.1.10", "192.168.1.11", "192.168.1.12", "192.168.1.13") | % {